Release Notes¶

 PDE-constrained parameter optimization were added.
 These include parameter derivatives

-of the solutions and the output of a Model
+of the solutions and the output of a Model.
+In particular,

 parameter derivatives.
 Moreover, output_d_mu